Klamath Community College hosts active shooter training - KOBI-TV NBC5 / KOTI-TV NBC2

 Klamath Community College served as the classroom for an active shooter training drill Thursday morning.

-“Ten agencies involved throughout the county.”
-Notes Erick Bishop of Klamath County Fire District #1.
+“Ten agencies involved throughout the county,” said Erick Bishop of Klamath County Fire District #1.
 “We have about 2 shooters, and approximately 10 victims.”

 The scenario provides a unique opportunity for agencies to work together to improve their skills.